waran14/toolpath_analysis/README.md

 All these libraries can be installed using `pip` from the Terminal window (on Mac) or the cmd prompt (Windows)

-        pip install

 ## Configuration

-Open `da_gcode.py` file in your favorite python IDE and following the steps below
+Open `da_gcode.py` file in your favorite python IDE and follow the steps below

 #### 1. Select the input file
 User needs to provide an input gcode file (generated from Simplify3D).
 Only Plaintext gcode files are compatible as of now.
-Copy the filepath from your desktop and enter the path in variable `self.inputfilepath`.
-Sample filepath available here
+But this includes a major chunk of desktop printers in the market.
+Copy the gcode filepath from your desktop and enter it in the following section.

         self.inputfilepath = Path("C:/Users/Username/PycharmProjects/learning/midsizefile.gcode")

 #### 2. Select the Layer Range
-Starting layer is set using the variable `self.startlayer` and ending layer using `self.endlayer`.
-Key in the numbers accordingly to a specific section of the model.
-Alternatively, set starting layer to 1 and ending layer to a very large number- 999999999 to analyze a entire gcode file (this might take a few minutes to complete)
+A start and end layer is required to compute the print properties within that range. `self.startlayer` can take any values greater than 0 and and `self.endlayer` can take any value equal to or greater than the Start layer value.
+If you would like to compute the stats for the entire print, set starting layer to 1 and ending layer to a very large number- 999999999 (this might take a few minutes to complete)

         self.startlayer = 1        # must be greater than 0
-        self.endlayer = 50         # enter a large number like 999999 if you want to go until the end
+        self.endlayer = 500         # enter a large number like 999999 if you want to go until the end

 #### 3. Choose the module to run